Where we are and when we’re open

 Enrolment of Children and Young Adults

-Please note that children are not permitted to attend classes with their parents/caregivers.
+Please note that children are not permitted to attend classes with their parents/caregivers under any circumstances.

 It would be appreciated if you could advise your tutor or the CEC office if you are unable to attend a session.
 Please note that it is not possible to make up missed classes by joining sessions in similar courses.
 It is also not possible to send another person in your place.